 - Place cryovials (2 mL) into a 9 x 9 cryostorage box (81 vials per box) or conical/swab storage tubes into a 7 x 7 grid box (49 tubes per box) – both available from Salimetrics.

-- Secure each storage box with rubber bands.
-For extra security, boxes may be placed inside plastic bags.
+- Secure each storage box with rubber bands and place boxes inside biohazard Ziploc bags

-- Place filled and closed storage boxes on top of newspaper.
+- Place biohazard Ziploc bag and storage boxes on top of newspaper.

 - Fill any remaining space on sides and between boxes with additional packing material (crumpled paper, newspaper, etc.) to prevent shifting.